 FERC officials declined to comment on the investigation, Mary O’Driscoll, a FERC spokeswoman, said yesterday in an e- mail.

 The agency this year has increased its policing of energy markets, and on Sept.
 20 it ordered a unit of JPMorgan Chase & Co.
-(JPM) to show that it didn’t violate agency rules governing energy trading.
+(JPM:US) to show that it didn’t violate agency rules governing energy trading.

 Since January 2011, the FERC has announced more than 10 probes of alleged manipulation in electricity and natural-gas markets.
 The agency this year reached a record $245 million settlement with Constellation Energy Group Inc.